-New home sales for May were reported at 626,000 on a seasonally adjusted annual rate basis (SAAR).
-Sales for April were revised up slightly, and sales for March were revised down.
+New home sales for May were reported at 676,000 on a seasonally adjusted annual rate basis (SAAR).
+However sales for the previous three months were revised down.

-Earlier: New Home Sales decreased to 626,000 Annual Rate in May.
+Earlier: New Home Sales increased to 676,000 Annual Rate in May.

 Click on graph for larger image.